Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Simulations

 We run a suite of simulations, varying the initial conditions of the halo and the stellar distribution, in an attempt to make the stellar LOSVD and surface brightness in the simulation as close as possible to observations.
+Additional details of the simulation set-up can be found in App.~\ref{s:Jeans} and~\ref{s:code}.